 Tuesday, 7 July 2015 | Admin

-- Tenderness and swelling around the injured area
+• Swelling and bruising may occur around the injured area

-- Shock absorption to lessen pressure on the injured area
+• Shock absorption to lessen pressure on the foot as a whole

 Please Sign In or create a New Account to leave a reply!

 Ideastep Insole is an orthotics manufacturer, Offer OEM & ODM.

 Your Sole Insole Shop provide Orthotics for flat feet, High arch, Plantar Fasciitis, Heel Pain…